Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 phrase "social web app".
 I.e. the social services are usually someplace else on the network (e.g. Twitter, Facebook, G+).
 Since this tutorial in focused on introducing the browser side resources of _YUI_ I am going to show you how you might retrieve a remote [JSON][] file to populate our previous example of phone number list.
 In principle you use the same techniques to talk to an API.
-The list of names and phone numbers is stored in a file called _phonelist.json_ on our web server.
-Using _Y.io_ I will demonstrate getting the file and then working with the resulting data.
-Next the data will be rendered like our earlier template example.
+In this example a list of names and phone numbers is stored in a file called _phonelist.json_ on our web server.
+Using _Y.io_ we get the file and convert to an JavaScript object.
+Next the object is used along with a template like our earlier example.

 Here is our phone list data.
 For the purpose of this tutorial we can think of it as an web service _API_ call.